About Us

 Current Situation:

-Cities must start establishing yearly budgets that increase on average no faster than the incomes of those who fund those budgets, the property taxpayers.
+Budgets should increase on average no faster than the incomes of those who fund those budgets, the property taxpayers.

 The cost of infrastructure for new housing developments is increasingly being dumped on the backs of existing property taxpayers.
 This is wrong.
 They have already paid for the infrastructure servicing their homes, and they continue to be taxed for its maintenance.
 They should not also be taxed to pay for the infrastructure required by new housing developments.
 Growth MUST pay for Growth.

-There’s little municipal accountability for cost overruns, which are simply dumped on the backs of homeowners through higher property taxes.
+There’s little accountability for cost overruns, which are simply dumped on the backs of homeowners through higher property taxes.
 Budgets are ballooning with unrealistic salary, wage, and benefit increases, excessive hiring, and the addition of new municipal discretionary services that the majority of residents never even asked for.
 Questions?
 Please Contact Us.